alexa/alexa-auto-sdk/platforms/android/modules/core/README.md

 >**Important!** To pass the certification process, the vehicle information that you provide in the Engine configuration must include a `"vehicleIdentifier"` that is NOT the vehicle identification number (VIN).

-## Extending the Default Platform Implementation <a id="extending-the-default-platform-implementation"></a>
+## Extending the Default Platform Implementation

 To extend each Auto SDK interface you will use in your platform implementation:

 1. Create a handler for the interface by overriding the various classes in the library that, when registered with the Engine, allow your application to interact with Amazon services.
 2. Register the handler with the Engine by passing an instance to `registerPlatformInterface`.

-The functions that you override in the interface handlers are typically associated with directives from Alexa Voice Service (AVS).
-The functions that are made available by the interfaces are typically associated with events or context sent to AVS.
+The methods that you override in the interface handlers are typically associated with directives from Alexa Voice Service (AVS).
+The methods that are made available by the interfaces are typically associated with events or context sent to AVS.
 It is not always a one-to-one mapping however, because the Alexa Auto SDK attempts to simplify the interaction with AVS.

 The code sample below provides an example of creating and registering platform interface handlers with the Engine.